MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ## Next steps

 In this tutorial, the passive WLS cluster in the secondary region is always up and running for a faster failover.
-If cost-saving is a higher priority than fast failover, consider keeping the VMS in the passive WLS cluster in the shut down state and starting them only in the event of a failover.
+If cost-saving is a higher priority than fast failover, consider keeping the VMS in the passive WLS cluster in the shut-down state and starting them only when there's failover.

 > [!NOTE]
 > If you choose to start the passive cluster during the failover, make sure the admin server of the cluster is started and running before any other managed servers of the cluster.